mostafawaelshoeip/Frontend-Mentor-Stats-preview-card-component-10/README.md

 ```

-My challenge 09 with Frontend Mentor.
+My challenge 10 with Frontend Mentor.

-This is a responsive Order summary card.
+This is a responsive Stats Preview.

-Created on 15/10/2024
+Created on 19/10/2024

 ```